C-Undritz/Boardgame-Bazaar/README.md

 ```

 # Heroku Deployment
-***!IMPORTANT*: comment out line 72 (main()) within the home app 'views' python file.
-Failure to do this will stop the migrations to the Heroku database.
-Once deployment is fully complete un-comment this line.**

 ## Heroku Variables
 The following environment variables (in CAPS) must be set within the ‘Config Vars’ section in Heroku for the deployed site to function correctly.
 The config variables are added within the Heroku app by selecting the Settings tab, and under the heading 'Config Vars' clicking the button 'Reveal Config Vars' to show the key / value input boxes for the variables.
 Instructions to obtain the variables are featured within below sections.